pegaltier/awesome-utils-dev/utils-coding/utils-angular-list.md

 ANUGLAR SCALABLE / LARGE ORGANIZATION / BIG APPS REPO / MONOREPO / SHARED CODEBASE

-Since NX11 The @nrwl/devkit package naming is different:
-- builders are now executors in fact builder execute a kind of command
-- schematics are now generators in fact schematics are just a tool for code genarator automation

 - https://youtu.be/piQ0EZhtus0 Angular at Large Organizations - Victor Savkin
 - https://youtu.be/tTR9OVMC0VE ngConf & Nx Webinar: Never Build the Same Code Twice with Nx Cloud
 - https://youtu.be/LEqJ1xKf_1w Smarter & Faster Angular Development with Nx | ng-conf & Nx